Otto of Tonengo: Captivity

 Gregory IX had scheduled a general council for Easter 1241 at Rome.
 Otto, with many other churchman, including James of Pecorara, took ship at Genoa for Rome.
 The Genoese fleet was intercepted by the pro-imperial fleet of Pisa and defeated in a battle of Giglio on 3 May 1241.
 Otto and James were captured and brought to Salerno in the Kingdom of Sicily.
 Otto received better treatment than James, perhaps because he was seen as more valuable in negotiations.

 After the death of Gregory IX on 21 August 1241, the College of Cardinals persuaded Frederick II to allow Otto and James to participate in the election of a successor provided that afterwards they return to prison.
 Frederick may have hoped to strengthen his hand through Otto's election as pope.
 Otto took part in both the election of 1241 that chose Celestine IV and the election of 1243 that chose Innocent IV.

 Final years and death

-Freed at some point, Otto was transferred by Innocent IV from the diaconate of San Nicola to the bishopric of Porto e Santa Rufina on 28 May 1244.
+Freed at some point, Otto was transferred by Innocent IV from the deaconry of San Nicola to the bishopric of Porto e Santa Rufina on 28 May 1244.
 This constituted a promotion and a reward for his loyalty during his imprisonment.
 On the eve of the First Council of Lyon, Innocent dispatched him to Germany to negotiate peace with Frederick II and to regularize the Humiliati, a new religious movement.

 Otto's last years were spent in the Papal court at Lyon, often acting as an auditor.
 He is last mentioned in February 1249 and a notice of 23 January 1251 records him as dead.
 He probably died late in 1250 or in the first weeks of 1251.
 He died at Lyon and was buried in the convent of the Dominicans there.